BedrockSolutions/ansible-role-common/README.md

 # jcheroske.ansible-role-common

+Ansible role that makes several commonly used plugins and handlers available to other roles.

 ## Dependencies

+`jsonschema` pip module:
 ```bash
 pip install jsonschema
 ```

 ## Installation/Usage

-To use the plugins, modules, and handlers in another role, create a dependency from that role to this one.
+To use the plugins and handlers in another role, create a dependency from that role to this one.

 * In the new role, create the file `./meta/main.yml` with the